nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 					<div class="section-text">
 						<div class="section-t">Multiple stores, channels, regions in a single b2b ecommerce platform</div>
 						<div class="section-descr">
-							Think fully localized support for any scaling scenarios.
-Our platform lets you create a unique online presence for stores and larger clients.
-Or build a whole distributor network across multiple countries, accounting for a number of different languages, local laws, and tax systems.
-The possibilities are endless!
+							A good platform should be able to scale at any scenario, whether it’s one storefront or hundreds.
+With our platform, you can create a unique online store for a large client, or build a distributor network across multiple countries, all the while accounting for different languages and local laws and tax systems.
 						</div>
 					</div>
 				</div>